 This approach has served a need, but not without its own complexities.
 Businesses need to manually edit the link in their bio for each new post, to ensure the link goes to the right place, depending on what their latest post is promoting.
 It's this manual and imprecise solution that we are hoping to improve with Shop Grid.
 Shop Grid allows you to add links to each of your posts, which will then be displayed on a unique page that can be used as the permanent link in your bio.

-⭐️ Instagram Shop Grid is available on our Premium and Business plans.
-Learn more about our plans and pricing here.
+⭐️ Instagram Shop Grid is available on our paid plans.
+Learn more about our plans and pricing here

 This article contains the following sections: